blessdyb/beendless.github.io/source/_posts/Tips-for-Hyperparameter-Optimization.md

 * Optimizer

-    Usually you can start with `Adam`, but an `RMSProp` or a fine-tuned `SGD` may do a better job.
-You will need to tune the learning rate, momentunm, decay and so on.
+    Usually, you can start with `Adam`, but an `RMSProp` or a fine-tuned `SGD` may do a better job.
+You will need to tune the learning rate, momentum, decay and so on.
 * Network Weight Initialization

     You can start with `he_normal` or `he_uniform`.